-Ánimo Ellen Ochoa is using the same model as Green Dot's other charter schools, all of which aim to outperform comparable public schools on key performance metrics, including CAASPP performance and performance on the California Department of Education Dashboard.
-Green Dot expects Ánimo Ellen Ochoa to perform at similar levels as other Green Dot schools.
-As described previously, Ánimo Ellen Ochoa expects to graduate students who will be prepared for college, leadership and life.
+Ánimo James B. Taylor is using the same model as Green Dot's other charter schools, all of which aim to outperform comparable public schools on key performance metrics, including CAASPP performance and performance on the California Department of Education Dashboard.
+Green Dot expects Ánimo James B. Taylor to perform at similar levels as other Green Dot schools.
+As described previously, Ánimo James B. Taylor expects to graduate students who will be prepared for college, leadership and life.

-Ánimo Ellen Ochoa students will be:
+Ánimo James B. Taylor students will be:

-College-Directed Learners Cultural Learners • Able to think critically and analytically to • Aware of cultural differences, unique group understand complex concepts across the histories and diverse perspectives curriculum Prepared for high school curriculum meeting A-G requirements Knowledgeable of college requirements and the application process Knowledgeable of career field choices and educational pathways Exposed to world languages and able to understand the dynamics of language and culture Able to communicate with sensitivity within and across diverse communities Innovative Leaders Able to model ethical behavior through involvement in school functions, clubs and committees Able to contribute to the success of individuals and their community through voluntary service Effective oral communicators in distinct situations Informed participants in the democratic process Life-Long Learners Responsible, mature decision-makers Goal-oriented in their personal pursuits Able to integrate multiple uses of technology, including emerging technologies Adaptive to a wide array of professional and cultural settings through exposure to events outside the immediate community
+College-Directed Learners Able to think critically and analytically to understand complex concepts across the Cultural Learners Aware of cultural differences, unique group histories and diverse perspectives curriculum

+- Prepared for high school curriculum meeting A-G requirements - Knowledgeable of college requirements and the application process - Knowledgeable of career field choices and educational pathways - Exposed to world languages and able to understand the dynamics of language and culture - Able to communicate with sensitivity within and across diverse communities

+Innovative Leaders

+- Able to model ethical behavior through involvement in school functions, clubs and committees - Able to contribute to the success of individuals and their community through voluntary service - Effective oral communicators in distinct situations - Informed participants in the democratic process

+Life-Long Learners

+- Responsible, mature decision-makers - Goal-oriented in their personal pursuits - Able to integrate multiple uses of technology, including emerging technologies - Adaptive to a wide array of professional and cultural settings through exposure to events outside the immediate community